- Meg McCall

 Other visual signaling devices can include shiny objects, such as mirrors, colorful flags and dye markers.

 "(I) glued a CD to the inside of removable hatch cover so I could use (it as a) reflect a signal.
-(I also) carry a long length of bright orange plastic that can be floated on water to make visible for air search (and) keep a bright t-shirt behind seat to grab and wave around make visable." -- Marie Rocheleau Graves
+(I also) carry a long length of bright orange plastic that can be floated on water to make visible for air search (and) keep a bright t-shirt behind seat to grab and wave around make visible." -- Marie Rocheleau Graves

 Tow Rope/Tow Belt